SarvarKh/ofn-wiki/Angular-and-OFN.md

 Our application poses some uncommon issues and so contains some unusual design choices - deviating from the "Angular way" in specific cases.

 ## Big picture
-Following is a quick outline of our big-picture design decisions.

 #### The pretty new layout is called 'Darkswarm'
 * All the relevant Coffeescript is inside app/assets/javascripts/darkswarm